During the freshman and sophomore years you will be a cadet classified in the General

 MAS 116 - Leadership Laboratory & Physical Fitness

-Sophomore Year: You will be an AS200 your sophomore year.
-Your job sophomore year is to help the freshmen get adjusted and teach them as much as you can during your fall semester.
+Sophomore Year: You will be an AS200/AS250 your sophomore year.
+Your job is to help the freshmen get adjusted and teach them as much as you can during your fall semester.
 You may have a job in the detachment like drill team commander or color guard commander.
-Your spring semester, you will be in the Field Training Preparation (FTP) Flight.
-Your focus will be on preparing yourself for the 4 week long Field Training during the summer.
+Your spring semester, you will be in the Leadership Evaluation and Development (LEAD) Flight.
+Your focus will be on preparing yourself for the 2 week long Field Training during the summer.
 Unless you are on an ROTC scholarship, you still have the option to leave the program after your sophomore year with no commitment.
-If you did not join ROTC as a Freshman, you may dual-enroll in both the AS100 and AS200 courses - please see the detachment cadre for more information on this option.
+If you did not join ROTC as a Freshman, you may dual-enroll in both the AS100 and AS200 courses - please contact the detachment cadre for more information on this option.

 MAS 210 - Employment of Air and Space Power I